chemgymrl/chemgymrl/docs/custom_reaction_lesson.md

 #[..., 'DecompReactLesson-v1', ...]
 ```

-Here we can clearly see that our environment has been added!
+Here we can see that our environment has been added!